-In this comprehensive guide, we will break down exactly what to look for, the ingredients to avoid, and the top product recommendations to keep your skin soft and your hair voluminous.
+In this comprehensive guide, I’ll walk you through the evidence-backed ingredients to look for, the common culprits to avoid, and the top product picks that keep your skin soft and your hair voluminous.

 A body lotion suitable for fine hair is not a “hair product.”
 It is a skin moisturizer formulated with a low molecular weight and non-comedogenic ingredients that absorb completely into the epidermis.